School Community Council (SCC)

 Rules of Procedure:

 All meetings are open to the public and the public is welcome to attend.
+Schedule for the 2020-21 school year will be on the first Wednesday of each month at 700 am.

 The agenda of each upcoming meeting with draft minutes of the prior meeting will be made available to all council members at least one week in advance, will be posted on the school website and made available in the main office.
 The agenda will include the date, time and location of the meeting.